 - Young people should be involved in writing this

-- Academies, free schools and independent schools regulations (Independent School Standards (England) Regulations 2012) say proprietors are required to have an effective anti-bullying strategy drawn up and implemented.
+- Academies, free schools and independent schools (Independent School Standards (England) Regulations 2012) says proprietors are required to have an effective anti-bullying strategy drawn up and implemented.

 - Maintained schools (S89 School and Inspections Act 2006) says schools

 - Recommendation 8: Ofsted inspectors should receive anti-bullying training and as a minimum understand what bullying is.

 - It is estimated that 12,000 children are moved to different schools due to the bullying they experience.
 We estimate that 16,000 children are off school at any one time due to the bullying they experienced.
 Absence data collected termly by the Department for Education contains a large number of ‘other unauthorised absence’.
 ABA believes that a number of these reasons may be for bullying.
 There is very little accountability within school absence data reporting and when a child is removed from school role taking into account how the school has dealt with the bullying that has taken place.